JavaTMP/JavaTMP/docs/pages/versions/java-bootstrap-template-version-0-0-11.md

 # {{ page.title }}

 ## e4b25d6 on Aug 13, 2019, 9:10 PM GMT+4
+- new attribute `uglifyES6: true` for javascript front-end resources that need to be uglify using `gulp-uglify-es` instead of `gulp-uglify`
 - Create a custom design blocks components inside folder `.\JavaTMP-Static-Ajax\web\pages\custom-design-blocks`. for the following items: Header, Call to action, Contacts, Contents, Features, Footers, Forms, Headers, Pricings, People, Testimonials, Footer.